 A new study by the Canadian Centre for Policy Alternatives shows that Quebec is the best province for a Canadian woman in five areas: economic security, leadership, health, personal security, and education.

 Over 3,000 activists have signed a petition demanding that energy company Lone Pine Resources drop its $250 million NAFTA (North America Free Trade Agreement) lawsuit against Canada for Québec’s moratorium on fracking.

-Montreal Police violated protesters’ rights during student protests, says a new witness account report by ASSÉ, Quebec’s largest student federation.
+Montreal Police violated protesters’ rights during the 2012 student protests, says a new witness account report by ASSÉ, Quebec’s largest student federation.

 By: Obert Madondo | The Canadian Progressive: Dayleen Van Ryswyk, the BC NDP candidate for Kelowna-Mission, has resigned after the racist comments she made online against Canada’s First Nations surfaced earlier today.
 She also denigrated French Canadians.
 Called them bigots.
 This sad episode will not slow down the